apple/swift-protobuf/Documentation/PLUGIN.md

 To use Swift with Protocol buffers, you'll need:

-* A recent Swift 4.0 compiler that includes the Swift Package Manager.
+* A recent Swift compiler.
 We recommend using the latest release build from [Swift.org](https://swift.org) or the command-line tools included with the latest version of Xcode.

 * Google's protoc compiler.
 You can get recent versions from